arnaudin/personal-homepage-v2-material/_posts/2015-01-06-autodesk-flow-design.markdown

 permalink: /projects/flowdesign/
 blurb: Flow Design is a virtual wind tunnel that makes airflow simulation accessible to any level engineer, architect, or product designer.
 Using the metaphor of a wind tunnel and real-time feedback we abstract away the complexities of running traditional computational fluid dynamics.
 ---
-Flow Design is a virtual wind tunnel that makes airflow simulation accessible to any level engineer, architect, or product designer.
+[Flow Design](http://www.autodesk.com/store/flow-design) is a virtual wind tunnel that makes airflow simulation accessible to any level engineer, architect, or product designer.
 Using the metaphor of a wind tunnel and real-time feedback we abstract away the complexities of running traditional computational fluid dynamics.
+Flow Design should feel light weight and playful, to encourage hands-on design exploration.

+**Flow Design Standalone**
+{: .mdl-color-text--grey-600}

 [![Flow Design Standalone]({{ site.url }}img/post-flowdesign-standalone.png)]({{ site.url }}img/post-flowdesign-standalone.png)
 {: .post-fullwidth-image}